-- 3.4.1.1 The institution has a stated Code of Ethics for research and the implementation of which is ensured through the following - A. All of the above - 1.
+- 3.4.1.1 The institution has a stated Code of Ethics for research and the implementation of which is ensured through the following - 1.
 Inclusion of research ethics in the research methodology course work - 2.
 Presence of institutional Ethics committees (Animal, chemical, bioethics etc) - 3.
 Plagiarism check - 4.
 Research Advisory Committee